News

 Monastery Lake closed to fishing due to unsafe ice conditions

-New Mexico Department of Game and Fish Public contact, Information Center: (888) 248-6866 Media contact, Tristanna Bickford: (505) 476-8027 tristanna.bickford@dgf.nm.gov FOR IMMEDIATE RELEASE, FEB.
-4, 2022: Monastery Lake closed to fishing due to unsafe ice conditions SANTA FE – Monastery Lake, near Pecos, has been closed to fishing until further notice due to unsafe ice conditions.
+New Mexico Department of Game and Fish Public contact, Information Center: (888) 248-6866 Media contact, Darren Vaughan: (505) 476-8027 darren.vaughan@dgf.nm.gov FOR IMMEDIATE RELEASE, DEC.
+28, 2022: Monastery Lake closed to fishing due to unsafe ice conditions SANTA FE – Monastery Lake, near Pecos, has been closed to fishing until further notice due to unsafe ice conditions.
 Ice fishing is not allowed at the Benedictine Monastery lake that is leased through the Department’s Open Gate program.
-A thin layer of ice has formed on the lake prompting the closure.
-The lake will reopen when there is sufficient open areas of water available to allow fishing from the bank.
+A layer of ice has formed on the lake, prompting the closure.
+The lake will reopen when there are sufficient open areas of water available to allow fishing from the bank.
 Anglers can find good winter trout fishing in the Albuquerque area drains, at Tingley Beach and at other fishing waters throughout the state.
-Visit our website for more information on trout species, the weekly fishing report, a list of convenient fishing locations and fish stocking reports. ###
+Visit our website for more information on trout species, the weekly fishing report, a list of convenient fishing locations and fish stocking reports.

 News Releases for 2021